jonbnewman/mobx-store-provider/docs/basic-example.md

 At the core of the application we define the main `App` component.

-Inside of it, we use hooks provided by _mobx-store-provider_ to:
+Inside of the `App` we use hooks provided by _mobx-store-provider_ to:

 1. Create the `appStore` instance using the [createStore](http://mobx-store-provider.overfoc.us/api/createStore) hook
 1. Retrieve the store `Provider` using the [useProvider](http://mobx-store-provider.overfoc.us/api/useProvider) hook